akras14/alexkras.com/posts/memory-leak/post.md

 As you can tell from the above image, the Heap continues to grow a little over time.

-### One magic view to rule the all
+### 3 Heap Dumps Method
-The Profiles tab has a lot of view, and it's easy to get lost in them.
-There is one view, however, that I found the most helpful.
+Once heap dump is loaded you'll see a lot of sub-views in the Profiles tab, and it's easy to get lost in them.
+There is one view, however, that I found to be particularly helpful.

 Click on the last Heap dump that you have taken, it will immediately put you into the "Summary" view.
 To the left of the "Summary" drop down, you should see another drop down that says "All".
 Click on it and select "Objects allocated between heapdump-YOUR-FIRST-HEAP-DUMP and heapdump-YOUR-SECOND-TO-LAST-HEAP-DUMP", as can be see in the image bellow.

 {3-Heap-Dump-View}

-What it will do, is show you all of the objects that were allocated sometimes between your first heap dump, and your second to last heap dump, that are still present in your final heap dump, even though they should have been picked up by Garbage collection.
+What it will do, is show you all of the objects that were allocated sometimes between your first heap dump, and your second to last heap dump, that are still present in your final heap dump, even though they should have been picked up by Garbage Collection.

-Pretty amazing stuff, and really easy to over look.
+Pretty amazing stuff actually, but  not very intuitive and easy to overlook.

 ### Ignore anything in brackets, such as (string), at least at first

-After I completed the steps outline above for my sample app, I ended up with the following view.
+After completing the outlined steps for the sample app, I ended up with the following view.

-Note that the **shallow size** represents the size of the object itself, while **retained size** represents the size of the object and all of it's children.
+Note that the **shallow size** represents the size of the object itself, while **retained size** represents the size of the object and all of its children.

 {memory-leak}